Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 The NIST Cybersecurity Framework (CSF) provides a roadmap for managing cybersecurity risk, while NIST 800-53 offers specific tools to build secure systems.
 You can think of the NIST CSF as the "why" and the NIST 800-53 as the "how."

 The NIST CSF provides a voluntary, high-level framework focusing on risk management.
-It offers a flexible approach that can be tailored to an organization's specific needs.
+It offers a flexible approach tailored to an organization's specific needs.
 Alternatively, NIST 800-53 lays out a more detailed and prescriptive set of security controls.
 Compliance with these controls is mandatory for federal agencies and their contractors.

 • NIST CSF: Can be used to align with various regulations and standards, including NIST 800-53.